-Cystic acne and menopause “nodules”, it is then called cystic acne.
+Cystic acne and menopause.
+Acne affects nearly 17 million people in the US and is the most common form of skin disease.
+If the acne develops into cysts or “nodules”, it is then called cystic acne.
 The cysts are pus filled and can cause scarring as well as other serious complications.
-Cystic acne develops mostly during the teenage years and early 20’s.
-However, cystic acne and menopause are frequently affecting many older women in their 40’s, 50’s, and even 60’s.
+Cystic acne develops mostly during the teenage years and early 20′s.
+However, cystic acne and menopause are frequently affecting many older women in their 40′s, 50′s, and even 60′s.

 Acne occurs as the natural oils produced in the skin clog skin pores.
 It is a chronic, inflammatory disease, but it is not contagious.
 The lesions from acne usually appear on the face, neck, back, chest and shoulders.

 Cysts happen when the oil glands are blocked.
 These oil glands will burst open and inflammation and pus in the surround tissue are produced.
 Androgen, the male hormone, is believed to play an active role in acne due to the production of excessive oils in the skin.
 Over-the counter products are usually unsuccessful in treating cystic acne and prescription oral and topical antibiotics are needed.
 Most cases of acne can be cleared up with the help of a dermatologist.

 While the menopause age groups are usually dealing with Rosacea, which can have similar appearances, dermatologists are reporting more cases of cystic acne and menopause.
 Most menopausal women are not replacing the natural anti-acne ovarian hormone estradiol.
 The natural production of estradiol falls as women arrive at menopause.
 A lack of estradiol can also cause the following symptoms:

 - Hot flashes